Is Your Tax Debt Expiring?

 The complexity of the IRS statute of limitations makes the CSED a source of confusion — and not only for taxpayers.
 According to the National Taxpayer Advocate, the IRS often mistakes the CSED.
 In a 2013 audit, it was discovered that 21% of CSED calculations by the IRS were not accurate.

 When the IRS inaccurately calculates the CSED, they may pursue collections past the date at which a taxpayer was legally free and clear.
-That’s why it is so important to independently confirm your CSED through expert analysis, as we will discuss below.
+That is why, it’s so important to independently confirm your CSED through expert analysis.

 What the IRS Statute of Limitations Means for You